mefengl/what-i-read/README.md

 https://www.theatlantic.com/magazine/archive/2009/06/what-makes-us-happy/307439 , This article discusses a very basic concept of friendship, which is also a way to continue living.

-http://worrydream.com/refs/Hofstadter%20-%20Analogy%20as%20the%20Core%20of%20Cognition.pdf , "Analogy is everything", I think this is kind of a nature of LLM (human is just a kind of LLM)
+http://worrydream.com/refs/Hofstadter%20-%20Analogy%20as%20the%20Core%20of%20Cognition.pdf , "Analogy is everything", I think this is kind of a nature of LLM (human is just a kind of LLM) ⭐

 https://milan.cvitkovic.net/writing/things_youre_allowed_to_do , "things I am allow to do" is things I am going to do(if I want to)

 https://slatestarcodex.com/2014/12/17/the-toxoplasma-of-rage , "Toxoplasma" is a fascinating concept for a drama unfolding in my surroundings.

+http://johnsalvatier.org/blog/2017/reality-has-a-surprising-amount-of-detail , This article provides a more realistic view of real-world problems.